rust-lang/nomicon/src/other-reprs.md

 whole struct is guaranteed to be the same as that one field.

 The goal is to make it possible to transmute between the single field and the struct.
-An example of that is the [`UnsafeCell`], which can be transmuted into the type it wraps.
+An example of that is [`UnsafeCell`], which can be transmuted into the type it wraps.

-Also, passing the struct through FFI where the inner field type is expected on the other side is allowed.
-In particular, this is necessary for `struct Foo(f32)` to have the same ABI as `f32`.
+Also, passing the struct through FFI where the inner field type is expected on the other side is guaranteed to work.
+In particular, this is necessary for `struct Foo(f32)` to always have the same ABI as `f32`.

 More details are in the [RFC][rfc-transparent].